Donaldttt/fuzzyy/README.md

 - [vim-nerdfont](https://github.com/lambdalisue/vim-nerdfont) - alternative
   plugin to show devicons, used if installed and vim-devicons not installed
 - [vim-glyph-palette](https://github.com/lambdalisue/vim-glyph-palette) - used
-  to colorize devicons if installed, instead of Fuzzyy's own color mappings
+  to colorize devicons if installed, instead of Fuzzbox's own color mappings
 - [vim-nerdtree-syntax-highlight](https://github.com/tiagofumo/vim-nerdtree-syntax-highlight) -
   used to colorize devicons if installed, and [vim-nerdtree](https://github.com/preservim/nerdtree) installed